RockinRonE/BookmarkIt-fork/README.md

 <br>
 We presented The Bookmark It! web app and Chrome extension as the result of our 8 day final project for Dev Bootcamp in Chicago, IL.
 The goal of our project was to learn as much as possible about a handful of programming technologies that were new to all of us by implementing a bookmark sharing and visualization website.

-We had a great time working on this and while we are all proud of the results so far, it is still very much a work in progress.
+We had a great time working on this and while we are all proud of the results so far, it is still very much a work in progress – hence this fork.
 In fact, we have plans to refactor and improve on this in many ways.
-If you are interested in learning more or taking this further in any direction, we encourage you to fork the repository and get in touch with us.
+If you are interested in learning more or taking this further in any direction, we encourage you to fork this repository and get in touch with us.

 **Core technologies:**